switch-model/switch/docs/Pandas.md

 gen_projects.to_csv("projects.csv", index=False)
 ```

-If you run the following code snippet it will create a `projects.csv` file
+If you run the following code snippet in the `inputs folder` it will create a `projects.csv` file
 containing the project data, cost data and prebuild data all in one file.